Lipids: Definition, Function, Structure, And Classification Of Lipids

 • Phospholipids have two fatty acids, a glycerol backbone and the presence of a phosphate group.

-Though the lipids themselves are not considered to be polymers, their molecules can be arranged uniquely so that they can form crucial biological structures, namely cell membranes, instead of producing long-chain polymers such as those found in proteins or carbohydrates.
+Though the lipids themselves are not considered to be polymers, their molecules can be arranged uniquely so that they can form major biological structures, namely cell membranes, instead of producing long-chain polymers such as those found in proteins or carbohydrates.

-Properties Of Lipids In Biology
+Properties of Lipids in Biology

 The properties of lipids are given below: